SidonTheTroll/cave-of-ordeals/PEdu/qna/6-test-and-measurement-in-sports.md

 3. Jumping half turn for boys and girls.
 4. Jumping full turn for only boys.

 The stunt will be performed in a test area, i.e., 15 ft long and 2 ft wide is marked as shown that the 15 ft length is divided into 10 sections of 18 inches.
-THe width of the transverse line is 3/4 inch nad 3 alternatively.
-The center of the lines remain 18 inches apart.
-In the center of the mat area, another 3/4 inch wide line is drawn length wise.
+The width of the transverse line is 3/4 inch and 3 alternatively.
+The center of the lines remains 18 inches apart.
+In the center of the mat area, another 3/4 inch wide line is drawn lengthwise.